A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Upgrade pyLoad to version 0.5.0b3.dev91 or later, which contains the parameterized query fix.
+• Upgrade pyLoad to version 0.5.0b3.dev91 or later on every host running the download manager.

-• Restrict network exposure of the pyLoad web interface to trusted management networks or VPN access only.
+• Restrict network exposure of the pyLoad web interface to trusted management networks or place it behind an authenticated reverse proxy.

 Patch Information